 What’s up, guys?
-Sam Taggart with the Door-to-Door Experts and D2DCon and I get hit up a lot of times on what industries to get into, you know, trying to knock doors.
-They’re like should I do pest, or should I do alarms, or solar?
-Like, there are so many different things you could sell out there, and not even just in door to door, but direct sales is the right vehicle so that’s step one, just know that you found the right home because the reality is, the income is endless.
-I know guys making a million dollars plus selling door-to-door, so it’s a great industry to get into.
-I decided that there are four p’s, we call it, to decide what industry you should get into.
+Sam Taggart with the Door-to-Door Experts and D2DCon and I get hit many times on what industries to get into, you know, trying to knock on doors.
+They’re like, should I do pest, alarms, or solar?
+Like, there are so many different things you could sell out there, and not even just in door to door, but direct sales is the right vehicle so that’s step one, know that you found the right home because the reality is, the income is endless.

 Position